mikemag/MonkeyCAM/docs/Configuration_Guide.md

 ### Inserts

-Inserts are collected into “packs” which consist of "groups" of four inserts in a standard 4x4 pattern, with each group staggered from the other by a given amount.
+Inserts are collected into "packs" which consist of "groups" of four inserts in a standard 4x4 pattern, with each group staggered from the other by a given amount.
 Packs are defined by how many groups they have, and their spacing.
 Typically some inserts from one group overlap